eB00k/Pomo-App/README.md

 # Pomofocus App 🍅 ⏰
-The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
-The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-Each interval is known as a pomodoro, from the Italian word for 'tomato', after the tomato-shaped kitchen timer that Cirillo used as a university student.
+The Pomodoro App is a time management tool based on the popular Pomodoro Technique.
+It helps users improve productivity by dividing work into intervals called "pomodoros," typically lasting 25 minutes, followed by short breaks.
+This technique was developed by Francesco Cirillo in the late 1980s and gets its name from the tomato-shaped kitchen timer he used as a student.

 ✨ Features
-- Start/resume, pause, or restart timer
+- Start/resume timer
-- Skip round to move on to the next session/break.
-If the timer is currently running, then a dialog pops up to confirm the user's decision.
-Skipping the round counts toward the number of pomodoros.
 - Directly choose a pomodoro, short break, or long break round.
-If the timer is currently running, then a dialog pops up to confirm the user's decision.
-This action does not count toward the number of pomodoros.
 - Alarm sound when timer is complete.
-When a round finishes, the next round is automatically displayed.
+- When a round finishes, the round will be recorded automatically added to the data.
-- Displays pomodoro counter and the current task to work on (defaults to first uncompleted task in list)
-- Add a task, including its description and the estimated number of pomodoros needed to complete the task
-- Displays list of tasks with the ability to delete, edit name, or edit number of pomodoros for a selected task.
+- Displays list of session in records page with the information of completed date time and length of pomodoro session.
-- Indicate completion for a task (completed tasks are crossed off)
+- By completing the session you can earn tree. (one part should be later developed so that if person earns tree he or she can plant them in their garden)

 ⚒️ Technologies Used
 - Java